 Asthma is a problem with the airways that bring oxygen to your lungs.
-A person with asthma may not feel symptoms all the time.
+A child with asthma may not feel symptoms all the time.
 But when an asthma attack happens, it becomes hard for air to pass through the airways.
 The symptoms are:

 - Chest tightness

 Below are some questions you may want to ask your health care provider to help you take care of your child's asthma.

 Is my child taking asthma medicines the right way?

 - What medicines should my child take every day (called controller drugs)?
 What should I do if my child misses a day?